sankalpsingha/CurrencyMan/docs/dev.md

 5. **Multiple Currencies**: Convert to multiple target currencies at once
 6. **Enhanced Domain Mappings**: Support for pattern matching in domain mappings (e.g., *.amazon.*)
 7. **Additional Browser Support**: Add support for Safari and other browsers
+8. **Improved Testing**: Implement the testing improvements outlined above
+9. **Accessibility Improvements**: Ensure the extension is fully accessible
+10. **Performance Optimizations**: Further optimize the extension for speed and efficiency